evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

     downstream version will be unscheduled by default, requiring manual scheduling or stepback.
     Otherwise, all tasks will be immediately scheduled once the downstream version is created.

-**Example:** to have new Evergreen commits trigger end-to-end tests in Spruce, a configuration like this could be added to **Spruce's project page:**
+**Example:** to have new commits for the Evergreen project trigger end-to-end tests in Spruce, a configuration like this could be added to **Spruce's project page:**

 ![project-trigger-example.png](../images/project-trigger-example.png)